 weSpruce turns people-powered community beautification in to a game!
 The platform enables you to quickly and easily clean your own home town.
 Report and fix problems, earn points and compete to be the best do-gooder in your town!

 It works by enabling users to report problem spots within their community.
 With the power of Google Maps, users can report problems right in their own home town.
 Then, other users can see those problems, fix them, and after they report them as done, they get points.
 More points means more achievements.
 The more you participate, the higher your score.
 Interact with other locals through comments, photos, and profiles!

-The idea behind Popcorn Social is to allow you to create a virtual theater where you and your friends can come together to watch a synced movie.
+The idea behind Movie Night is to allow you to create a virtual theater where you and your friends can come together to watch a synced movie.
 We worked with VideoJS to display and control the streaming video.
 Adding a MST3k flair to the experience, the Pusher API allowed us to have the audience chat about the movie as they watch it.
 We also took inspiration from the class VH1 Pop-Up Videos and added trivia that would periodically appear around the screen as the movie plays.